CURRENT JOB OPPORTUNITIES

 - Maintain confidentiality

-- Manual dexterity to perform office functions (typing, filing, collating, operating office machines, etc.)
+- Manual dexterity to perform office functions (typing, filing. collating, operating office machines, Etc.)

 - Ability to perform essential duties efficiently and accurately with or without reasonable

-- Sitting with intermittent moving within an office environment lifting of office supplies, talking, standing, walking, stooping, kneeling, crouching, and hearing (in person and by telephone),memorizing, and seeing
+- Sitting with intermittent moving within an office environment lifting of office supplies, talking, standing, walking, stooping, kneeling, crouching, and hearing (in person and by telephone).Memorizing, and seeing

 - Reaching, climbing and lifting up to 40 pounds